-Latest posts by Roland Levin (see all)
+Latest posts by Larry Rothman (see all)

 Photo Via Flickr by Matt Karp

 When buying an apartment be careful of exposures.
-Make sure that the windows of the unit you are buying in are not “lot line” windows and can’t be blocked by a new development, because otherwise your apartment will rapidly depreciate and grow down in size.
+Make sure that the windows of the unit you are buying in are not “lot line” windows and can’t be blocked by new development, because otherwise your apartment will rapidly depreciate and grow down in size.

-The recent stand out example is The Silk Building, 4 East 4th Street where an entire south side of the building is being blocked by the new development of 1 Great Jones Alley and a great number of the apartments lost views, light that have hurts values.
+The recent stand out example is The Silk Building, 4 East 4th Street where an entire south side of the building is being blocked by the new development of 1 Great Jones Alley and a great number of the apartments lost views, light that has hurts values.
 You will be safe of course if you have all windows with street exposures, however with narrow streets always look across to see what can be built.
 The view does not have to change substantially to affect the property value.
-You may live on the sixth floor across from a four story building but a new development can replace the existing structure with one that grows to 10 or more stories changing your views and available light.
-In some cases, the neighborhood associations can block future developments but it is rather an exception than a rule if it is not a historical building or a block.
+You may live on the sixth floor across from a four-story building, but a new development can replace the existing structure with one that grows to 10 or more stories changing your views and available light.
+In some cases, the neighborhood associations can block future developments, but it is rather an exception than a rule if it is not a historical building or a block.

 Photo Via Flickr by Kevin Harper

 In the case of a lot line window the room which loses such window and if there is no other that can be opened would turn that a bedroom no longer.
-Even if the new development will be 30 feet away as prescribed by law in some cases, the views and available light will be forever lost which will ultimately affect the value of the apartment substantially.
+Even if the new development is 30 feet away as prescribed by law in some cases, the views and available light will be forever lost which will ultimately affect the value of the apartment substantially.